epstabler/star/python/README.md

 # python duxmbutt.py
 ```

-The U transducer rules can define transitions that apply to any number of children --
+\*-extended U transducer rules can apply to any number of children.
-so this is in effect a kind of polymorphism: the function defined by a rule can operate on
+This is in effect a kind of polymorphism: the function defined by these rules can operate on
-a nodes labeled X with various arities.
-The *-extension is implemented by putting subtrees into a variable which is tested in a Boolean "condition" on the rule.
+nodes labeled X regardless of its arity.
+This *-extension is implemented by putting subtrees into a variable which is tested in a Boolean "condition" on the rule.
 The implementation is currently not enforcing restrictions on the definition of those condiitons, but when conditions conform to the standard definition of * or +, the duxmbutt is finite state.
 See comments in that file and the many other examples there.

 ## OT via composition and pruning: ot.py